 Oral sedation

 If you have mild dental anxiety or think you could use some help to feel calm and relaxed during your treatment, our dentists may be able to provide oral sedation in the form of a tablet.
 This may make you feel groggy, but you’ll normally be conscious and able to respond to your dentist.
-Local anaesthesia will also be used to numb pain.
+Local anaesthesia will be used in addition to an oral sedative to help to numb pain.

 Oral sedatives can take up to an hour to come into effect, so your dentist will recommend taking the tablet an hour before your procedure.
 As the medication can affect motor skills, you shouldn’t drive yourself to or from the clinic.

-Your dentist will review your medical history during your consultation, as you may not be suitable for oral sedation if you have some pre-existing medical conditions.
-Oral sedation is also not recommended if you have more severe dental fear.
+Your dentist will review your medical history during your consultation, as you may not be suitable for oral sedation if you have certain pre-existing medical conditions.
+Oral sedation is also not recommended if you have high dental anxiety.

 Pros

-- Simple to administer (pill taken 1 hour prior to surgery)
+- Simple to administer (tablet taken 1 hour prior to surgery)

 - Reduces anxiety and promotes a relaxed state